 - Take Vibrant Health that includes the herbs Uva Ursi, D-mannose, horsetail, and dandelion after sex.
 These herbs create acidity in the urethra, helping detox the body and preventing bacteria from sticking to the bladder wall.

-- Regularly drink high-quality colloidal silver with Silver Healer or if you don’t want a DIY solution, the more portable chelated silver solution, Silver Surfer.
+- Regularly drink high-quality colloidal silver with Silver Healer or if you don’t want a DIY solution, the more portable chelated silver solution, Silver Excelsior.

 Simply Transformative’s mission is to counteract this plight by identifying natural alternatives to over-the-counter antibacterial agents that contain antibiotics.
 We do not want to add to antibiotic resistance.